U-DREAM: Unsupervised Dereverberation guided by a Reverberation Model: The U-DREAM model

 A critical aspect of this framework is the potential trivial solutions if both $\mathcal{A}_{w_A}$ and $\mathcal{D}_{w_D}$ are trained jointly from scratch.
-Specifically, the acoustic analyzer $\mathcal{A}$ could converge to predicting acoustic parameters corresponding to an anechoïc environment (e.g., low $\rtsixty$ or high $\DRR$), enabling the dereverberation module $\mathcal{D}$ to simply learn an identity mapping, thereby bypassing the intended dereverberation process.
+Specifically, the acoustic analyzer $\mathcal{A}$ could converge to predicting acoustic parameters corresponding to an anechoic environment (e.g., low $\rtsixty$ or high $\DRR$), enabling the dereverberation module $\mathcal{D}$ to simply learn an identity mapping, thereby bypassing the intended dereverberation process.
 To mitigate this issue, we adopt a two-stage training strategy.
 The acoustic analyzer $\mathcal{A}$ is first pre-trained using available supervised data.
 Once $\mathcal{A}$ has been pre-trained, we proceed to train $\mathcal{D}$ while keeping $\mathcal{A}$ frozen.
-This staged approach is motivated by the relative difficulty of the two tasks: predicting $\Theta$ is inherently easier than estimating $\bm{S}$, and the acoustic analyzer can typically be trained with significantly less data than the dereverberation module.
+This staged approach is motivated by the relative difficulty of the two tasks: predicting $\Theta$ is inherently easier than estimating $\bm{S}$, and the acoustic analyzer can typically yield a satisfactory reverberation matching loss with significantly less data than the dereverberation module.

+At inference for the dereverberation task, only the dereverberation model is used.
+Hence, the number of parameters, as well as the computational complexity and memory footprint are the same as if the model had been trained with full supervision.

 Each module is detailed in the next sections.